Global route / North America

 The Rockies can be in cloud but breaks are common.
 Even partial views of the peaks are dramatic on this route.

-What is the best side of plane for Vancouver to Calgary?
+What is the best side for Vancouver to Calgary?